Ralph Allen

-After his death, he was buried in a pyramid-topped tomb in Claverton churchyard.
-He is commemorated in the names of streets and schools in the city of Bath and was the model for Squire Allworthy in the novel Tom Jones by Henry Fielding.
+After his death, he was buried in a pyramid-topped tomb in Claverton, Somerset.
+Allen is commemorated in the names of streets and schools in the city of Bath and was the model for the character of Squire Allworthy in the 1749 novel The History of Tom Jones, a Foundling by Henry Fielding.

 Early life

 Much is unknown or obscure regarding Allen's early life.
 The Oxford Dictionary of National Biography gives his father as Philip Allen, reputed to be an innkeeper.
 As a teenager, Allen worked at the Post Office at St Columb, run by his grandmother.
 He moved in 1710 to Bath, where he became a post office clerk, and at the age of 19, in 1712, became the Postmaster of Bath.
 In 1742 he was elected Mayor of Bath.

 Involvement in the postal system

-At the age of 27 Allen took control of the Cross and Bye Posts in the South West under a seven-year contract with the General Post Office, although he had no official title.
-At the end of this period he had not made a profit, only breaking even.
-But he had the courage to continue – with breathtaking success.
+At the age of 27, Allen took control of the Cross and Bye Posts in the South West under a seven-year contract with the General Post Office, although he had no official title.
+At the end of this period he had not made a profit, only breaking even, but he had the courage to continue.

 Over the next few years, he reformed the postal service.
 He realised that post boys were delivering items of mail along their route without them being declared and that this was lost profit.
-He introduced a "signed for system" that prevented the malpractice.
+He introduced a "signed for" system that prevented the malpractice.
 He also improved efficiency by not requiring mail to go via London.

-Ralph Allen's reputation grew and he took over more and more of the English postal system, signing contracts every seven years until he died aged 71.
+Allen's reputation grew and he took over more and more of the English postal system, signing contracts every seven years until he died aged 71.
 It is estimated that he saved the Post Office £1,500,000 over a 40-year period.
 He won the patronage of General Wade in 1715, when he disclosed details of a Jacobite uprising in Cornwall.